dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 He played Geoffrey.
 You know, this guy (cut to pic of Geoffrey).
 Going off [this clip](https://www.youtube.com/watch?v=FCrSTBRkqUY), courtesy of Johnny Feen, at least.
 Dude was a one hit wonder, a comedian, writer, and probably did some other stuff Wikipedia didn’t mention.

 David McKenna
-So this guy’s the director there’s gotta be some information on-(insert gif here)
+So this guy’s the director [?] there’s gotta be some information on-(insert gif here)

 ### Where's It Now?
-   Naturally, something as strange, mysterious, and frankly meme-worthy as this would spark the interest of internet losers. *ahem* That leaves us with the question, where is it? …

-   Were you not reading you knobhead, I just said it was lost.
-Even the people who worked on it are lost.
+   Yeah this show's so lost, even most of the people who worked on it are lost.
 Not that that’s gonna stop us.
 The cool thing about internet losers is that when they’re fixated on something, it takes them a long-ass while to give up on it, no matter how much of a lost cause it is.
 Or was in the case of people who spent 10 years looking for a frickin’ Pinwheel sketch.
 Whatever the hell Pinwheel is.

+(image of Cock Man)

    Am I optimistic about us uncovering all 95[9] episodes of this thing?
 Nah.
 But, I’d be lying if I said I didn’t think it’d be cool.
 And I’d be lying even harder if I said I wouldn’t love to see a reboot of this thing.
-Gravity Falls proves a show like this can work, Over the Garden Wall proves horror-dramas can work for kids.
-Frankly this more mature and complex era of children's television is just begging for a revival of this.
+Shows like Over the Garden Wall prove horror-dramas can work for kids.
+Frankly this more mature and complex era of children's television writing is just begging for a revival of this.

-(turn this section into a comic) Wink wink nudge nudge RT-aaand no one at RTE’s watching this.
-Well, on the off chance someone at RTE is, and thinking about a reboot, maybe have it not look like
+(turn this section into a comic) Wink wink nudge nudge RT-aaand no one at RTE’s read this.
+Well, on the off chance someone at RTE is reading this, and thinking about a reboot, maybe have it not look like

 (insert image here)

 ### Why?
    The real people who worked on this show aren’t the only mysteries.
-The puppets of the people in the world of this show on this network in this country of Ireland in th-(insert funny sound effect here) are pretty mysterious too.
-Or at the very least, mysterious looking.
+The puppets and why they're currently chilling with your sleep paralysis demons are pretty mysterious too.

    One of the first concepts that should come to your mind when looking at this show is the ‘Uncanny Valley’.
 Hell, just how uncanny the puppets look is really the only thing people who’ve seen this show can take away from it.